zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

     /* ]]> */
     </script>

-This is a long code entry, but note that much of this code is borrowed from the base template generated by Most, but we are changing
+This is a long code entry, but note that much of this code is borrowed from the base template generated by MOST, but we simply changing

 ::